 London’s rich history offers a wonderfully eclectic mix of properties which can offer a lot of period charm, but it can be hard to work out what features to keep, add or lose when planning to renovate or modernise.

-Part of the design journey that we find incredibly rewarding is the process of interpreting a brief and developing a design that connects the lifestyle of our clients with their space.
+Part of the full home interior design journey that we find incredibly rewarding is the process of interpreting a brief and developing a design that connects the lifestyle of our clients with their space.
 The past can create inspiration for your interiors, yet the careful layering of textures and finishes with curated accents can provide a truly individual look within an interior design scheme.

 Here are some iconic design styles that have influenced London’s modern interior design throughout the ages to help you get to know your property and turn your architectural features into a showstopping interior design scheme!